-The world-class golf scene, luxury-yacht harbor, and myriad watersports activities are largely accessible to even those with a tight budget.
+The world-class golf scene, luxury-yacht harbor, and myriad water sports activities are largely accessible to even those with a tight budget.
 Take a short boat ride to Deer Island, where you can spend the day swimming, snorkeling, and kayaking.
 Check out the cliff divers near the old lighthouse, and watch the sunset over the long golden beaches.
 Grab a surfboard and paddle out to the small, consistent waves.
 Deep-sea fishing for marlin and sailfish is among the best in Mexico.
 Hiking, bird-watching, and quiet beach walks here will lift your soul.
-To learn more about all the beautiful beaches of the Mexican Riviera, visit here.
+To learn more about all the beautiful beaches of the Mexican Riviera, visit here, or visit us on Pinterest.
 Now view our Mazatlan Travel Guide to help plan your next Mexican Riviera vacation!

 Matzatlan Weather – When to Visit